About the Andrea Roberts Agency

 Jessie graduated from the prestigious Belmont University in Nashville, TN in 2009.
 During her time at Belmont she interned with ARA and IBMA and in 2007 she was the student monitor for Leadership Bluegrass.
 Following college Jessie had the opportunity to work with Tom T. and Dixie Hall’s publishing company and record label widening her experience in the industry.
 Bluegrass is something that has been part of her for many years, but truly this is only the beginning of her contribution towards keeping the music alive.

-After her time as an intern, Andrea asked Jessie to stay on as office manger/right hand gal for the agency.
-Making her home now in East Nashville with her husband, Mark and son, Wyatt, Jessie is glad to be back to full time status with ARA.
+After her time as an intern, Andrea asked Jessie to stay on as office manger/right hand gal for the agency and now offers artist support services.
+After nearly 15 years in Nashville, Jessie now lives in Sparks, Nevada with her husband, Mark and son, Wyatt.